Vistula Spit: Geography

 Situated in the Gdańsk Bay this narrow headland (spit) is on average only few hundred meters wide (widest point is 1.8 km) and with the total length of 70 km twice as long as the better known and more populous Hel Peninsula in the western part of the Gdańsk Bay.
 The Vistula Spit stretches in a north-easterly direction and separates the Vistula Lagoon from the southern Baltic Sea.
 It is separated from the Sambia Peninsula by the Strait of Baltiysk.
 The spit consists of 10 to 12 meter high marine sand, accumulated during three dune generations.

 The highest peaks of the Vistula Spit are Wielbłądzi Grzbiet (49.5 m, 162 ft) on the Polish side of the peninsula and the smaller 25 m high shifting sand dune of Narmeln on the Russian side of the border.

 The border between Poland (Pomeranian Voivodeship) and Russia (Kaliningrad Oblast) runs across the spit, with its south-western part in Poland and the north-eastern part in Russia.
 The Polish part includes, from west to east, the villages of Kąty Rybackie, Skowronki, and the town of Krynica Morska, the largest locality on the Polish side, and a popular tourist destination.
 Since 1991, Krynica Morska includes in its municipal borders formerly separate villages of Przebrno and Nowa Karczma, the latter being the easternmost inhabited locality on the Polish side of the Spit.

 The Russian part of the Vistula Spit is only inhabited in its northernmost part, which belongs to the port town of Baltiysk and lies on the southern side of the Strait of Baltiysk.
-The Russian airbase Noytif (originally built as a German Luftwaffe airbase Neu Tief) is located there and inhabited by around 1,000 people and personnel.
-It can be reached by ferry from the Baltiysk core area on the other side of the Strait.
+The Russian airbase Noytif (originally built as a German Luftwaffe airbase Neu Tief) was located there.